ericincloud/Autoscaling-EC2/README.md

 ![IMAGE]()

 ## Step 4: Create autoscaling group
 #### Create Launch template with the Bitnami NGINX AMI and in a private subnet.
 The configuration should be of the initial Bitnami NGINX EC2 instance.
-Then create autoscaling group that takes into account the ALB and EC2
+Then create autoscaling group that takes into account the ALB and EC2.
+Create 2 simple scaling policies - one that adds capacity units/instances if CPU utilization is over 70% and another that removes capacity units/instances if CPU utilization is under 40%.

 ![IMAGE]()

 ## Step 5: Setup EventBridge scaling alarm
-#### Setup an EventBridge scaling alarm that increases the number of EC2 instances available in the auto scaling group if CPU is over 70% and reduced the number of EC2 instances if under 40%.
+#### Setup an CloudWatch Events scaling alarm that increases the number of EC2 instances available in the auto scaling group if CPU is over 70% and reduced the number of EC2 instances if under 40%.
+In CloudWatch, create an alarm > search for `CPUUtlization` > Selected the newly EC2 CPUUtilization autoscaling group metric

 ![IMAGE]()